 It was only later while traveling back home; I pondered over all that I’d learned about that silhouette from my thoughts.
 I could now replace the shadowy figure with an image.
 The image from the photo on the mantel.

-An award-winning book blogger, a copywriter by profession, and a story-teller at heart, Asha is a born reveur.
-A rebel seeking refuge in the confines of worlds created by words.
-She reads, writes, reviews, and when not doing these, loves to loiter in dusty old bookshops.
+An award-winning book blogger, a creative director by profession, and a story-teller at heart, Asha is a born reveur.
+A rebel seeking refuge in the world of words.
+She reads, writes, and reviews.
+When not doing these, she loves to bake, swim, daydream.

 Literary Influencers: Charles Bukowski, Jhumpa Lahiri, Daphne du Maurier.